 How many times have your customers expressed frustration at the inaccessibility of your contact channels?
 Do they have to sign up five, six, seven times to reach a living, breathing operator?
 How many vague lists are they obligated to endure before pressing # to be connected to an operator?
 Transparency on where you and your customers can intersect to discuss any issues arising is a key part of easing user experience.

 Your customers will have channel preferences, but these preferences are generally based on the last method they successfully used to resolve an issue.
 For many customers, they might prefer telephony over email as they find that first contact resolution is more tangible when discussing a problem viva voce.
-Of course, there’s a slither of truth in this, but it must be said that telephony services are often time consuming, expensive and difficult to staff.
+Of course, there’s a slither of truth in this, but it must be said that telephony services are often time-consuming, expensive and difficult to staff.

 If you wish to move your customers towards another channel, highlighting this channel as a quick and effective platform for problem resolution is the best way to arrange an alternative meeting place between your operators and your customers.
 It’s about telling your customers where they will receive the quickest response.
-Just as being honest with them about longer hold times on other channels.
+Just as being honest with them about long hold times on other channels.
 Customers will be attracted to the fastest response channel – whichever channel you decide that to be.

 Connected conversations and user experience analysis